by Susan Flantzer

 On August 3, 1460, 29-year-old James II, King of Scots was accidentally killed when a cannon nearby where he was standing exploded.
 Mary became the regent for her nine-year-old son King James III.

-Before his death, James II had been involved in the planning of a new castle, Ravenscraig Castle, as a home for Mary.
+Before his death, James II was planning the construction of a new castle, Ravenscraig Castle, as a home for Mary.
 After her husband’s death, Mary began the construction of the castle as a memorial to him and as a dower house for herself.
 Mary lived in the castle until her death, when only the east tower and the basement of the central section had been built.

 Mary of Guelders survived her husband by only three years, dying on December 1, 1463, at the age of thirty.
 She was buried in Trinity College Kirk in Edinburgh, Scotland which she had founded three years before in memory of her husband.
 In 1848, despite a formal protest from the Society of Antiquaries of Scotland, Trinity College Kirk was demolished to allow for the construction of the Waverley Railroad Station.
 At the time of the demolition, Mary’s remains were moved to Holyrood Abbey in Edinburgh.